Thunderbolt Jaxon

 Base of Operations: Unknown.

-Powers/Abilities: Magical belt granted him superhuman strength and endurance when used in the service of justice.
+Powers/Abilities: Magical belt granted him superhuman strength and endurance plus the power of flight, but only when it was used in the service of justice.

-Comments: While the identity of Thunderbolt's first scripter is unknown, his first artist in Comet was Hugh McNeill and Comet editor Ted Holmes played a big part in his creation.
+Thunderbolt's first scripter was T. C. H. Pendower, while his first artist in Comet was Hugh McNeill; Holmes wrote several of his later stories in Comet.
 During his Knockout incarnation, the great Ian Kennedy (famous for his contribution to Air Ace Picture Library) handled art chores.

-would be redrawn and republished as Johnny Samson in Buster in the 1960's.
+Jaxon would be redrawn and republished as Johnny Samson in Buster in 1964.
+Swiftly running out of reprint material, new Johnny Samson adventures were produced, before the strip ended in 1965.

-Knockout was originally produced by Amalgamated Press, who had bought out J.B.Allen towards the end of Comet's run.
-By the end of it's run, when it was absorbed into Valiant in 1963, Amalgamated Press had been bought out by I.P.C., who now own the character.
+During his time in print ownership of Jaxon had changed hands a few times; towards the end of Comet's run J.B.Allen was bought out by Amalgamated Press, who later produced Knockout.
+By the end of Knockout's run, when it was absorbed into Valiant in 1963, Amalgamated Press had in turn been bought out by I.P.C., who now owned Jaxon.

-In 2006 a new five issue mini-series will be released from D.C.'s Wildstorm's imprint, following on from the success of Albion.
-It will be written by Dave Gibbons and drawn by John Higgins.
-Thanks to Andrew Sumner both for this information and the details about his early creative teams.
+IPC was bought out by US giant Time Warner, who also owned DC Comics.
+In 2006 a new five issue mini-series was released from D.C.'s Wildstorm's imprint, following on from Albion, written by Dave Gibbons and drawn by John Higgins.
+Thanks to Andrew Sumner both for this information.
 More details here.

 CLARIFICATIONS: Not to be confused with